Let’s start by saying that there’s not just ONE definition of ethical fashion.

 Sure, ethical fashion can be environmentally ethical as well.
 Why not?

 So, in this sense, is ethical the same as eco-friendly?
-Maybe. traditionally we don’t use the term ‘ethical’ in this case, because we already have ‘eco-friendly’.
+Maybe.
+Normally we don’t use the term ethical in this case, because we already have eco-friendly.

-A good example of this is sustainable jewelry.
-Clean gold is extracted ethically, taking care of the environment and the communities around the mines, right?
-Not overexploiting the whole place, basically.
-Which is good for the people living and working around there, and the entire ecosystem – including the animals.
+Sustainable jewelry is a great example.
+Clean gold is extracted ethically and usign environmentally conscious techniques.
+They basically avoid overexploiting the whole place.
+Which is good for the people living and working in the area, and for the entire ecosystem – including the animals.